merchisdk/sdk/docs/_php/make_order.md

 content_markdown: |-
-    The following example shows how to make a web form using the PHP SDK which accepts information from a user about quantity, shipping address, and so on, and which when places an order for a product with merchi.
+    The following example shows how to make a web form using the PHP SDK which accepts information from a user about quantity, shipping address, and so on, and which when places an order for a product with Merchi.

     The example code requires 'products.php' and 'order_helper.php', both of which are distributed with the SDK.
-You should change the value of `$domain` to reflect the `id` of the merchi store that the order should be placed with.
+You should change the value of `$domain` to reflect the `id` of the Merchi store that the order should be placed with.

 left_code_blocks: